Using the Deployment Sequence

 •Define the workflow for incidents, from notification of an incident to its resolution.
 For information about designing incident workflow, see Planning for Incidents.

-•Define the workflow for service requests placed by Service Manager users.
+•Define the workflow for service requests placed by Neurons for ITSM users.
 For example, service requests may include IT tickets, requests to book a conference room, or orders for supplies.
 For information about planning service request workflows, see Planning for Service Requests.

 •Define the workflow for changes, from the initiation of a change request to its implementation in a production environment.
 For information about planning change workflow, see Planning for Changes.